AGV-IIT-KGP/lime/README.md

 This package is built on top of the ROS ecosystem.

-This package has been tested on Ubuntu 16.04 & ROS kinetic.
+This package has been tested on
+- Ubuntu 16.04, ROS kinetic
+- Ubuntu 18.04, ROS melodic

 ## Installation
 ***lime*** depends on the following libraries:
   - [libpointmatcher](https://github.com/ethz-asl/libpointmatcher) : [Installation instructions](https://libpointmatcher.readthedocs.io/en/stable/Compilation/)